Thakurvaibhav/k8s/ingress-controllers/nginx/README.md

 	```
 	RUN `curl foo.bar.com\foo` :Should return the header\
 	RUN `curl bar.baz.com\bar` :Should return the header\
     RUN `curl test.host.com`   :Should be redirected to default backend
+3. VTS metrics can been seen at `http://<pub-ip-lb>:18080/nginx_status`